gurpreet0706/rds-assignment/README.md

 $ terraform apply
 ```

-Note that this example may create resources which cost money.
+Note that this may create resources which cost money.
 Run `terraform destroy` when you don't need these resources.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements